 It was raining in Khalsar on Monday, September 13, 2011.
 The sky looked murky and the road muddy and slippery enough to lower the frequency of local buses and jeeps.
-And after a 16.5-hour-long back-breaking journey from Manali to Khalsar in a jeep crammed with local passengers, I was standing on the deserted and cold Diskit-Turtok highway at 3:00 PM, waiting for some vehicle to appear and help me reach Turtuk.
+And after a 16.5-hour-long back-breaking journey from Keylong to Khalsar in a jeep crammed with locals, I was standing on the deserted and cold Diskit-Turtok highway at 3:00 PM, waiting for some vehicle to appear and help me reach Turtuk.
 This is not what I had expected when I first thought of planning a journey to the REMOTE HIMALAYAS, all alone!

 Everything went wrong from the beginning.
 From paying almost double the actual fare for the jeep ride to booking a hotel room with no electricity and terrible food.
 Poor planning certainly landed me in a mess.
 And whenever I was out eating in a small restaurant, I thought everyone was watching me or following me.
 I felt like Winston Smith from George Orwell’s 1984.

 But I’m glad I didn’t die on my first solo trip; I came back home only to hit the roads again, this time with some planning and experience.
-All I want to tell you is that we all have bad days and good days when we travel.
+With this, all I want to tell you is that we all have bad days and good days when we travel.
 If the good ones encourage you to explore more, don’t you think the bad ones should fire you up and get you on road again?

 “Because the greatest part of a road trip isn’t arriving at your destination.
 It’s all the wild stuff that happens along the way.” — Emma Chase

 I became a solo traveler out of necessity, rather than a choice.
 When I wanted to travel, some of my friends didn’t have money and some of them didn’t have the time.
-So I thought to myself, if I want to travel, it will have to be on my own.
+So I told myself if I want to travel it will have to be on my own.
 And after that, there was no stopping me.